gleam-lang/gleam/notes/talk.md

 An example nonterminal in my grammar would be a class literal.

-In my syntax this is a h1 element with the class of "jumbo".
+In the first code example is a h1 element with the class of "jumbo".

-It tokenizes to three nonterminal, the name "h1", a dot, and the name "jumbo".
+It tokenizes to three terminals, the name "h1", a dot, and the name "jumbo".

-In this context the "dot" nonterminal followed by the "name" nonterminal can be composed together to form the "class" terminal.
+In this context the "dot" terminal followed by the "name" terminal can be composed together to form the "class" nonterminal.

 ```erlang
 class -> dot name  % .btn
 id    -> hash name % #jumbo
 ```

-Lets quickly go through some nonterminals.

 A class is a dot then a name.
 An id is a hash then a name.